 Our Shared Meals: Each quarter we gather for a shared meal either on church grounds or at Walsingham Academy.
 Each meal begins with the Eucharist and transitions into sharing lunch together.
 Many of us spend the afternoon together enjoying Walsingham’s soccer fields, basketball courts and playgrounds.
 Every member of our church family brings side-dishes, desserts and drinks.
 We also ask that members fill out “Food Allergy Cards” (provided in the Info Center) so we can care for those with various food allergies.
 The following are ways you can serve in this meaningful ministry:

-Our Women’s Ministry: Our women’s ministry seeks to nurture a deeper love for God and meaningful relationships with one another as missional women living in a variety of vocations and life situations.
-WCC women enjoy events together that include bible studies, retreats and socials.
+Men's and Women’s Ministry: Our men's and women’s ministry seeks to nurture a deeper love for God and meaningful relationships with one another as missional men and women living in a variety of vocations and life situations in our own embodied experiences.
+We enjoy events together that include bible studies, retreats and socials.

 Various Other Events : Concerning community events, WCC's building is available for community groups in need of space based upon availability.
 Currently the building is used by a variety of groups 6 days a week and most nights.